eden-tech-labs/MobSur_iOS_App/README.md

 # MobSur iOS Demo App

 This is a sample iOS application using the SwiftUI conception.
-It demonstrates the usage of the MobSur SDK.
+It demonstrates the usage of the MobSur iOS SDK.

 To run the project: